aklin/aklin.github.io/cv.md

 ### Current Projects

-My free time is spent on Dockerizing the [Browser][link-bro] suite.
-The main challenge I'm facing is packaging [Pinpoint][link-pp] (our chemical cartridge) on top of Oracle DB and turning manual installation steps into dependable executable scripts.
+[Pinpoint][link-pp] (our chemical cartridge) on top of Oracle DB and turning manual installation steps into dependable executable scripts.